Severe Bone Fracture

 After an accident in which a severe bone fracture is suspected, an emergency room will usually take an X-Ray, which will reveal the nature and extent of the fracture.
 Patients may be splinted and sent home, or immediate emergency surgery may be needed.
 Surgical pins may be implanted to make sure that the joint is stable during recovery.

 Once the bone has been put back into position and has been immobile for some time, doctors will usually recommend therapy.
 Therapy and continued medical care are important after a fracture.
 Therapy will prevent surrounding muscles from atrophying.
 Therapy can also make sure that bones do not re-heal in a crooked or misaligned way.
 A victim may sustain life-altering lack of function or disability for bones that do not heal correctly, or the bone may permanently lose its ability to sustain weight loads that the body puts on it.

 Damages After Accidents

 In Pickering, Ontario, there are limits for recovering from minor injuries, however, generally, a fractured bone is not considered minor.
 This means that the available insurance benefits after an accident are increased via the accident benefits system and that there is a right to pursue a negligent driver in court for damages that exceed available statutory accident benefits insurance.

 In some cases, obtaining additional benefits can be lost if a patient does not get the required medical care, or if a patient ignores doctor’s orders.
 Aside from the obvious medical benefits, patients should always follow up with medical professionals and heed medical advice when recovering from severe bone fractures.

-The Pickering severe bone fracture lawyers at Preszler Law Firm can help you recover insurance benefits and often recover damages from a negligent driver that caused an accident.
+Our Pickering personal injury lawyers can help you recover insurance benefits and often recover damages from a negligent driver that caused an accident.
 Call us today to discuss your injuries and your accident.